bristles on the rough barked forest trees

 - Not Threatened

-Orthotrichum bristle moss forms small, dense, dark green cushions that cling to tree bark in tight clusters, bristling with intent.
-The stems are short and upright, the leaves narrow and pointed, often with a translucent, hair-like tip extending beyond the leaf.
+Orthotrichum bristle moss looks like it is holding on for dear life.
+A plant that bristles with intent.
+It forms small, dense, dark green cushions.
+They cling to tree bark in tight clusters.
+The stems are short and upright.
+The leaves are narrow and pointed.
+They often have a translucent, hair-like tip extending beyond the leaf.
 A moss that reaches out.

 This is one of the bristliest mosses in New Zealand.
 The hair-like leaf tips give the cushions a spiky appearance.
-The sporophytes add long, bristle-like stalks and hairy capsules, contributing to the overall bristly effect.
-It is the moss of the sharp edge, the one that looks like it is not to be trifled with.
+The sporophytes add long, bristle-like stalks and hairy capsules.
+They contribute to the overall bristly effect.
+It is the moss of the sharp edge.
+The one that looks like it is not to be trifled with.
+The leaves have a distinct midrib and recurved margins (curled under).
+The leaf surface is covered in tiny papillose bumps.
+Reproduction happens by spores released from the hairy capsules.
+The white hairs help with dispersal.